Cost-Center/Docs/README.md

 - App's summarised data is updated hourly + Ad Networks data is updated every 2 hours --> Summarised data can be delayed up to 3 hours in compare with Ad Networks' dashboard.

 ## Best practices
 - Don't change campaign's / ad group's / ad's name unless you really need to do that.
-Some attribution services keep track of those info using name (not id), so that when the name's changed, it will lose the historical tracking.
+Some attribution services are tracking using those name (not id).
+So when the name's changed, it will lose the historical tracking.